-The Front Desk Assistant position is generally only given to students with work study awards through the financial aid office.
-If you are a work study student who is interested in this position, please contact the Director, Rosalie Tepper to schedule an interview.
+The Front Desk Assistant position is generally only given to students with Work Study awards through the financial aid office.
+If you have a Work Study award and are interested in this position, please contact the Director, Rosalie Tepper to schedule an interview.

 How to Become a Learning Assistant (Tutor)

 Learning Assistants must be comfortable helping students at a wide range of levels of mathematics.
 You should be comfortable with topics including: factoring; properties of exponents; linear, quadratic, absolute value, rational, exponential, and logarithmic equations and their graphs; functions; trigonometry; and derivatives.
 While many Learning Assistants are students at Shoreline Community College, you do not have to be a current student to apply.

 Learning Assistants should have completed MATH& 211 or MATH& 152, or be currently taking MATH&152, with grades averaging around 3.5 or higher in prior math courses.
 Applicants who have not taken these courses but have taken MATH& 146 will sometimes be considered depending on their other mathematics coursework.
 Placement into ENGL 099 or ESL 099 or higher is also required.
 Learning Assistants must be proficient mathematically and able to explain concepts clearly using correct vocabulary.
 Additionally, you must be patient, able to work at the rate of the student you are assisting, and comfortable working with a diverse student body.
 Learning Assistants should be available to work at least five hours per week.